The University of Texas at Austin Nursing Programs - NCLEX Passing Rates and Program Rankings

-The University of Texas at Austin nursing school is a public institution located in Austin, Texas.
-Its nursing programs are ACEN, ACME, CCNE and COA accredited.
+The nursing school at The University of Texas at Austin is a public institution located in Austin, Texas.
+Its nursing programs are accredited by ACEN, ACME, CCNE and COA.

-Degree types you can earn at The University of Texas at Austin include Family Nurse Practitioner, Pediatric Primary Care Nurse Practitioner, Psychiatric-Mental Health Nurse Practitioner and Registered Nursing, and the school provides it offerings to students via campus and hybrid formats.
-The level of nursing programs offered to nursing students include Accelerated MSN, Bachelor, BSN to PhD, Doctor of Nursing, Master, MSN to DNP, Post Master's NP Certificate and RN to BSN level degrees.
+Degree types you can earn at The University of Texas at Austin include Family Nurse Practitioner, Pediatric Primary Care Nurse Practitioner, Psychiatric-Mental Health Nurse Practitioner and Registered Nursing, and the school provides its offerings to students via campus and hybrid formats.
+The level of nursing programs offered to nursing students include Accelerated MSN, Bachelor Degree, BSN to PhD, Doctor of Nursing, Master Degree, MSN to DNP, Post Master's NP Certificate and RN to BSN level degrees.

 Learn about start dates, transferring credits, availability of financial aid, and more by contacting the universities below.

 Best Online Nursing Programs for Texas Students